-- G9.1 The University operates standard procedures for the submission of mitigating circumstances.
-(See section 4 of the AssessmentHandbook). - G9.2 In determining assessment recommendations, Course Assessment Boards will take into account approved claims from students for mitigating circumstances. - G9.3 A disability or learning difficulty does not constitute a mitigating circumstance. - G9.4 Course Assessment Boards are not permitted to alter individual assessment marks to take account of mitigating circumstances. - G9.5 Where performance or incomplete assessment in a module is due to mitigating circumstances the Course Assessment Board will make a decision as to whether the student should be assessed at the next opportunity as if for the first time (or first reassessment if the poor performance relates to a second sit), or may agree a module mark if sufficient evidence is available for the determination of such a mark. - G9.6 Mitigating circumstances will be taken into consideration by a Course Assessment Board as appropriate in the determination of the application of compensation provisions, opportunity for re-assessment and in overall progression/award classification decisions as further set out in section 4 of the Assessment Handbook. - A Course Assessment Board, using its academic judgement, may take account of mitigating circumstances where the student's overall performance is borderline, provided that there is good reason to believe that the student's performance has been compromised by mitigating circumstances to an extent which has not been fully reflected in adjustments made to assessment at the module level (such as deadline extensions and variations in assessment method). - G9.7 Where poor performance or non-completion arising from mitigating circumstances is associated with a placement module the Course Assessment Board may, at its discretion and taking account of the extent to which the learning outcomes of the module have been met, either (i) deem the placement completed satisfactorily, (ii) specify arrangements for completion or (iii) require a repeat of the placement. - G9.8 In exceptional circumstances, where the performance of a group of students has been adversely affected by external factors outside the University's control, reference should be made to the policy on Extraordinary Circumstances Governing the Assessment Process. - G9.9 Where the original assessment cannot be replicated, the Course Assessment Board may permit a variation in the deferred assessment pattern provided that this is appropriate to demonstrate the achievement of the required learningoutcomes.
+Course Assessment Board will make a decision as to whether the student should be assessed at the next opportunity as if for the first time (or first reassessment if the poor performance relates to a second sit), or may agree a module mark if sufficient evidence is available for the determination of such a mark.

+- G9.7 Mitigating circumstances will be taken into consideration by a Course Assessment Board as appropriate in the determination of the application of compensation provisions, opportunity for re-assessment and in overall progression/award classification decisions.
+A Course Assessment Board, using its academic judgement, may take account of mitigating circumstances where the student's overall performance is borderline, provided that there is good reason to believe that the student's performance has been compromised by mitigating circumstances to an extent which has not been fully reflected in adjustments made to assessment at the module level (such as deadline extensions and variations in assessment method). - G9.8 Where poor performance or non-completion arising from mitigating circumstances is associated with a placement module the Course Assessment Board may, at its discretion and taking account of the extent to which the learning outcomes of the module have been met, either (i) deem the placement completed satisfactorily, (ii) specify arrangements for completion or (iii) require a repeat of the placement. - G9.9 In exceptional circumstances, where the performance of a group of students has been adversely affected by external factors outside the University's control, reference should be made to the policy on Extraordinary Circumstances Governing the Assessment Process. - G9.10 Where the original assessment cannot be replicated, the Course Assessment Board may permit a variation in the deferred assessment pattern provided that this is appropriate to demonstrate the achievement of the required learningoutcomes.